-And a typical approach here would be to offer a webinar - perhaps 60 or 90 minutes long - where you explore concepts in more depth.
+And a typical approach here would be to offer a webinar - around 30 to 45 minutes long - where you explore concepts in more depth.

-Again, the purpose is to build trust and answer common questions in the marketing stage.
-Remember what Drucker said: "The purpose of marketing is to make selling unnecessary".
+Again, the purpose is to build trust and answer common questions.
+Remember what Drucker said, "The purpose of marketing is to make selling unnecessary".

-You can use what's called an "Evergreen Webinar" strategy to replay the same webinar every week (or as often as you like) in order to ensure prospects can access this information exactly when the timing is right for them.
+You can use what's called an "Evergreen Webinar" strategies to replay the same webinar every week (or as often as you like) in order to ensure prospects can access this information exactly when the timing is right for them.